Creating custom adapters

 getFeatures(region, options)

-The region parameter contains:
+The region parameter:

 interface Region {